 All students are assigned a Raider House upon entry to the School.
 (Students with alumni parents or siblings are placed into the same Raider Houses as their family members!)
 Houses compete throughout the year in advisory competitions, Spirit Week games, and donation drives to earn points and the House with the most points at the end of the year wins the coveted Raider Cup.

 Girls and Boys Leadership Cohorts

-Freshmen and sophomores who exhibit leadership qualities are invited to join leadership cohorts, groups of student leaders who are guided by faculty mentors in a two-year program.
+Ninth and tenth grade students who exhibit leadership qualities are invited to join leadership cohorts, groups of student leaders who are guided by faculty mentors in a two-year program.
 They attend programming, participate in roundtable discussions, and discover their leadership styles.
 Upon completion of the programming, the students go on to mentor younger students.

 Middle School Debate